 What workout strategy works best for business-purpose private mortgage loans?

 The best strategy depends on the borrower’s situation and the property’s condition.
 Loan modifications work when the borrower has recoverable cash flow.
 Forbearance works for short-term disruptions.
-Short sales and deeds-in-lieu work when the borrower cannot re-perform but is willing to cooperate on exit.
+Short sales and deeds-in-lieu work when the borrower cannot re-perform but cooperates on exit.
 Foreclosure is the last resort — not the first response.

 How does professional loan servicing help with workouts?